Graylog2/documentation/pages/sending_data.rst

 Heroku allows you to forward the logs of your application to a custom syslog server by creating a so called `Syslog drain <https://devcenter.heroku.com/articles/logging#syslog-drains>`_.
 The drain sends all logs to the configured server(s) via TCP.
-Following example shows you how to configure your Graylog2 to receive the Heroku logs and extract the different fields into a structured log message.
+Following example shows you how to configure Graylog to receive the Heroku logs and extract the different fields into a structured log message.

 Creating a Graylog input for Heroku log messages